Hypercyclicity of composition operators in Stein manifolds

+\begin{PROBLEM} Do there exist a connected Stein manifold $\Omega$ and a holomorphic map $\varphi:\Omega\to\Omega$ such that $C_\varphi$ is hypercyclic but non-hereditarily hypercyclic? \end{PROBLEM}

+It was shown by Ansari (\cite[Theorem 1]{ansari1}, \cite[Note 3]{ansari2}; see also \cite[Theorem 8]{grosseerdmann_families}) that if a continuous linear operator $T$ on a locally convex space is hypercyclic, then for every natural number $n$ the operator $\COMP{T}{n}$ is hypercyclic, and $T$ and $\COMP{T}{n}$ have the same set of hypercyclic vectors.
+This gives that if $T$ is hypercyclic, then it is hypercyclic w.r.t. every increasing arithmetic sequence of natural numbers.
+Using a similar reasoning, one can show that if $T$ is hereditarily hypercyclic w.r.t. some increasing arithmetic sequence of natural numbers, then it is hereditarily hypercyclic.
+Applying this conclusions to $C_\varphi$, we can state the following proposition:

-\begin{PROP} Let $\Omega\subset\CC^N$ be a pseudoconvex domain and $\varphi\in\OO(\Omega,\Omega)$. \begin{enumerate} {(\arabic{enumi})} \item If $C_\varphi$ is hypercyclic, then it is hypercyclic with respect to each increasing arithmetic sequence of natural numbers. \item If $C_\varphi$ is hereditarily hypercyclic with respect to some increasing arithmetic sequence of natural numbers, then it is hereditarily hypercyclic. \end{enumerate} \end{PROP}
+\begin{PROP} Let $\Omega$ be a connected Stein manifold and $\varphi\in\OO(\Omega,\Omega)$. \begin{enumerate} {(\arabic{enumi})} \item If $C_\varphi$ is hypercyclic, then it is hypercyclic with respect to each increasing arithmetic sequence of natural numbers. \item If $C_\varphi$ is hereditarily hypercyclic with respect to some increasing arithmetic sequence of natural numbers, then it is hereditarily hypercyclic. \end{enumerate} \end{PROP}